SolidWallOfCode/libswoc/doc/code/BufferWriter.en.rst

    :libswoc:`Reference documentation <LocalBufferWriter>`.

 |BW| is designed for use in the common circumstance of generating formatted output strings in fixed
 buffers.
-The goal is to replace usage that is a mixture of :code:`snprintf` and :code:`memcpy`. |BW|
-automates buffer size checking and clipping for better reliability.
+The goal is to replace usage that is a mixture of :code:`snprintf`, :code:`strcpy`, and :code:`memcpy`. |BW| automates buffer size checking and clipping for better reliability.

 |BW| itself is an abstract class to describe the base interface to wrappers for various types of
 output buffers.
 As a common example, :libswoc:`FixedBufferWriter` is a subclass that wraps a fixed size buffer.
 An instance is constructed by passing it a buffer and a size, which it then tracks as data is written.
 Writing past the end of the buffer is automatically clipped to prevent overruns.

-|BW| tracks two sizes - the actual amount of space used in the buffer and the amount of data written.
+|BW| tracks two sizes - the actual amount of space used in the buffer and the amount of data
+written.
 The former is bounded by the buffer size to prevent overruns.
 The latter provides a mechanism both to detect the clipping done to prevent overruns, and the amount of space needed to avoid it.

 Usage
 *****